- Start

 The annual budget, adopted by the City Council, is the ultimate governing document for all the City’s operations.
 Completing policy documents establish and clarify how the City’s operations should operate and how they should be run.

-The City of Stockholm’s financial operations are governed by a general finance policy, which is adopted by the City Council.
+The City of Stockholm’s financial operations are governed by a finance policy, which is adopted by the City Council.

 The goals of the City’s financial activities, which are set out in the finance policy, are to